Heart Rhythm O2: Global Voices

 Call for Papers

-HRO2 Global Voices invites papers in areas of arrhythmia research and arrhythmia practices, prioritizing health of vulnerable communities worldwide.
+HRO2 Global Voices invites research papers in areas of prevention and management of arrhythmia, prioritizing health of vulnerable communities worldwide.
 The Global Voices Section Editor is Uma N. Srivatsa, MBBS, MS, FHRS.

 We encourage submissions on:

 - innovation for global health care